Lets talk about some, for instance that I like.

 For Broccoli and Cauliflower Cooking

-Prepare them for cooking, then place in a pan with some water, add salt, pepper, and some garlic butter or plain butter.
+Prepare them for cooking, then place them in a pan with some water, add salt, pepper, and some garlic butter or plain butter.

 For Asparagus Cooking